CJC Places Second in 2021 Hearst Journalism Awards Intercollegiate Competition

 Posted: June 15, 2021

-Category: Alumni News, College News, Diversity News, Student News
+Category: Alumni News, College News, Diversity News and Profiles, Student News

 Tagged as: 2021 Hearst Journalism Awards National Championships